Compensation for Defamation

-A plaintiff cannot be awarded exemplary or punitive damages for defamation (as a punishment on the perpetrator of the defamation).
+A plaintiff cannot be awarded exemplary or punitive defamation damages (as a punishment on the perpetrator of the defamation).
 However, in an appropriate case, the Court can award aggravated damages, which are an amount on top of regular damages to compensate the victim for a particularly humiliating and insulting defamation.

-As with all litigation – don’t leave it too long to investigate a potential claim as strict time limits apply.
+As with all litigation – don’t leave it too long to investigate a potential claim as strict defamation time limits apply.

 The ‘Grapevine Effect’